The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Introduction

-The arbitrary nature of the Lewis constants has been acknowledged by authors and practitioners alike (\citet{yurdakul2020statistical}, \citet{dupisanievisagie2020} and \citet{moodys2021email}).
-These thresholds pose significant limitations in portfolios with a small number of borrowers, where the shift of a single borrower results in a distortion of the PSI beyond its thresholds, thereby unnecessarily prompting model reconstruction.
-See \citet[p.~71]{nedbankp3}, \citet[p.~51]{stbankp3} and \citet[p.~232]{frp3} for the prevalence of portfolios with less than (e.g.) 100 borrowers.
-Conversely, in large portfolios (e.g. $>1$ million borrowers in a retail portfolio), shifts of large volumes of borrowers may remain undetected.
-These scenarios highlight the PSI’s limitations as a universal discrepancy measure and emphasize the need for practitioners to interpret the results with caution.
+The arbitrary nature of the Lewis constants has been acknowledged by authors and practitioners alike; see \textcite{yurdakul2020statistical}, \textcite{dupisanievisagie2020}, and \textcite{moodys2021email}.
+These thresholds pose limitations in small portfolios, where the shift of a single borrower results in a distortion of the PSI beyond its thresholds and unnecessarily prompts model reconstruction\footnote{See \textcite[p.~71]{nedbankp3}, \textcite[p.~51]{stbankp3} and \textcite[p.~232]{frp3} for the prevalence of portfolios with less than (e.g.) 100 borrowers.}.
+Conversely, in large portfolios (e.g., retail books with over one million borrowers), substantial shifts may go undetected.
+Together, these examples highlight the PSI’s limitations as a one-size-fits-all discrepancy measure and highlight the need for more adaptable and interpretable approaches.